 There are many local and national services provided to show appreciation during Military Family Month and beyond.
 Here are just a few:

 - Every year you should be able to download a ‘Military Family Month’ packet from the Armed Services YMCA at www.asymca.org.
-The packet typically contains: a Military Family Month Poster; a Message from President Obama; a letter from the National Executive Director of the ASYMCA; Military Family Month Program Suggestions; and Guidelines for the annual art and essay contests.
+The packet typically contains: a Military Family Month Poster; a Message from the President; a letter from the National Executive Director of the ASYMCA; Military Family Month Program Suggestions; and Guidelines for the annual art and essay contests.

 - Sesame Street for Military Families Free App – Addresses topics such as deployments, homecoming, self-expression and injuries.